-If you choose to stay in the city, public transportation to and from the mountains is readily available and easy to use.
+If you choose to stay in the city, public transportation to and from the mountains as well as inexpensive ski shuttles are readily available and easy to use.
 There are plenty of incredible lodging options right in the downtown area, like the Element Hotel and the evo hotel.
 For those seeking lodging on the mountain or at its base, there are phenomenal options ranging from cozy Airbnbs to big resorts.

 Alta, a skiers-only resort, has been family-owned since 1938.
 It’s located at the top of Little Cottonwood Canyon deep in the Wasatch Mountains.
 Its welcoming atmosphere and spectacular terrain keep travelers coming back year after year.
 Nearby Snowbird is renowned for its luxurious offerings.
-From spa packages to mountain dining during the warmer months, visitors will feel rejuvenated and relaxed after a long day on the slopes.
+From spa packages to mountain dining, visitors will feel rejuvenated and relaxed after a long day on the slopes.
 Even better, it offers ski-in, ski-out accessibility if you’re itching to hit the slopes first thing in the morning!